Can diet cause acne cover image showing foods commonly associated with acne and dermatologist-backed nutrition advice.

 Does Chocolate Cause Acne?

-Chocolate is probably the most blamed food when it comes to acne.
+Chocolate is probably one of the most blamed foods when it comes to acne.

 But does eating chocolate automatically cause pimples?